Marple, Greater Manchester: Transport

 Bus services are operated primarily by Stagecoach Manchester and High Peak.

 The town lies along the A626, which runs between Glossop and Heaton Chapel.
 It has a junction in the centre of Marple with the B6101, which heads south to New Mills.

 Education

 Education in Marple is run by Stockport Metropolitan Borough Council.

-There are two primary schools, the secondary Marple Hall School which occupies the site of the ancestral home of the Bradshaw-Isherwood family.
+There are two primary schools (Rose Hill Primary and All Saints' Primary) plus the secondary Marple Hall School, which occupies the site of the ancestral home of the Bradshaw-Isherwood family.
 Marple Sixth Form College (formerly Ridge Danyers College) offers courses to young people and adults.
 There is also an independent school and nursery, Brabyns Preparatory School.

 Sport

 Marple Rugby Club has three adult teams, and a "Marple Minis Rugby" outfit with teams from age 7 to 17.

 Marple Cricket Club was formed in c.1900 and has been based at Bowden Lane since 1951.
 The club is a member of the ECB Cheshire County Cricket League.
 The club runs six senior teams: the first, second, third and fourth teams play on Saturdays and the fifth and sixth teams on Sundays.
 The club also has a large junior section.

 The cricket club built a squash section in the 1970s, which has three courts and four teams playing regular club squash.

 Brabyns Tennis Club has four clay courts and three floodlit artificial grass courts, enabling year-round play.
 The club has several men's and ladies' teams in the Slazenger North East Cheshire League and mixed teams in the East Cheshire Winter League.
 There is a junior section and extensive coaching programme.

 Marple Golf Club, founded in 1892, is in Hawk Green, Marple.
 It is an 18-hole private members' course.